Psoriasis is an inflammatory skin condition that can present in many ways. Different types of psoriasis can vary in severity, location, and form.

 Erythrodermic psoriasis is a rare condition and affects

 Unlike symptoms of the types of mild psoriasis, symptoms of erythrodermic psoriasis tend to be serious.
 They may include:

 - widespread area of inflamed, discolored skin

 - swelling in feet or ankles

-Most types of psoriasis tend to be mild to moderate.
-This exception is erythrodermic psoriasis, which can be a life threatening medical emergency.
+Most types of psoriasis tend to be of mild to moderate severity.
+This exception is erythrodermic psoriasis, which can be a life-threatening medical emergency.

-Psoriasis varies in its appearance and symptoms, but most treatment approaches are very similar.
-Most people with mild psoriasis can manage their symptoms using topical treatments, according to treatment guidelines published in 2019.
+Psoriasis varies in its appearance and symptoms, but most treatment approaches are similar.
+Typically people with mild psoriasis can manage their symptoms using topical treatments, according to treatment guidelines.

-If a person has moderate to severe symptoms, however, a doctor may prescribe one of a relatively new class of drugs called biologics.
+However, if a person has moderate to severe symptoms a doctor may prescribe new biologic therapies.
 These can help treat the underlying cause of skin changes and may reduce the number of flares and severity of symptoms.